 - Rubaiyat Zinat, a fourth-year student

-“To have four of the 100 U.N.
+“To have five of the 100 U.N.
 Global Health Fellows selected from one college is a remarkable feat,” said Julie Johnson, Pharm.D., dean and a distinguished professor in the UF College of Pharmacy.
 “We’re proud of the initiative that our students have shown to be advocates of global health and help communities and families around the world thrive.”

 Students completing the fellowship will develop grassroots advocacy skills that will empower them to work alongside legislative officials and influence policy.
 The program will expand knowledge of ongoing global health issues to encourage elected officials to support lifesaving programs sponsored by organizations such as the World Health Organization.
 Fellows will be invited to work with the U.N.
 Foundation team in Washington, D.C. in Leadership Advocacy Trainings, where they will meet global health experts and a network of advocates.

 “The ability to effect change and impact health on a global scale is empowering, whether it be through leading-edge research, working in the industry or helping grassroots organizations fulfill their mission and vision,” Zinat said.
 “As a fellow, I hope to take with me a sense of accomplishment, knowing that I contributed to the success of a project and ultimately to the well-being of people in need.”

 In addition to the five UF College of Pharmacy students, three students from the UF College of Liberal Arts and Sciences were selected as U.N.
 Global Health Fellows.